bdsmgeek/.com/shibari/me/README.md

 Some places we can tie are at the [Toronto Kinbaku Salon](https://torontokinbakusalon.com/) and at [Birdhaus](https://www.birdhausto.com/) events.

-I do private floor tying with select play partners at my apartment in Liberty Village.
+I do private floor tying with select play partners at my apartment in Liberty Village and have on occasion done some tying outdoors in special spots in good weather.

-Given good weather I've recently taken to tying outside in places like High Park, I'm open to suggestions on photoshoot lotactions!
+Given good weather I've recently taken to tying outside in places like High Park, I'm open to suggestions on photoshoot locations!

 ## First Timers / Newbies